 See also the post, “Growth in wound management from trends in prevalence, technology to 2024.”

-Wound prevalence, trends, and clinical practice patterns impacting wound management markets are the subject of, “Worldwide Wound Management, Forecast to 2024: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World.”
-(See the December 2015 Report #S251) .
+Wound prevalence, trends, and clinical practice patterns impacting wound management markets are the subject of MedMarket Diligence reports in 2013, 2015, and the forthcoming 2017 Report #S254, “Worldwide Wound Management, Forecast to 2026: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World.”

 Surgical wounds account for the vast majority of skin injuries.
 We estimate that globally there are over 100 million surgical incisions a year, growing at 3.1% CAGR, that require some wound management treatment.
 Approximately 80% of these wounds use some form of closure product: sutures, staples, and tapes.
 Many employ hemostasis products, and use fabric bandages and surgical dressings.